OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ## Libraries' future with open data
 ### Open data connects to many core traditional library functions.
-- Open data is part of reference librarianship, intellectual freedom, education/empowerment, critical thinking DEMS1, DEMS2
+- Open data is part of reference librarianship, intellectual freedom, education/empowerment, critical thinking DEMS1, DEMS2, DEMS4
+- LIbraries help set standards for reliable information, and libraries can do so with open data, DEMS4
 - Libraries are about information.
 DEMS2, DEMS6, DEMS5, DEMS9
 - Libraries are the original open source people.
 Open data is the library's future.
 DEMS9, DEMS5.
 - Open data is a new literacy, and libraries need to be on top of it.
 DEMS9, DEMS5, DEMS3.
 "We're giving people what they want if they knew about it," DEMS6.